GeoscienceAustralia/ptha/misc/nsw_2023_2024/analysis_multiple_importance_sampling/README.md

 * `jatwc_to_inundation` computes zones corresponding to JATWC tsunami warning categories

 In addition there is a script `make_data_package.R` which combines specific outputs with documentation in `template_data_package` to create a folder with the final outputs.

+There is also a folder `extra_plots` with code used to make some figures for the report, which might be useful to adapt in other projects.